Immigration New Zealand’s response to the situation in Iran

 Middle East: advice for temporary visa holders in New Zealand affected by travel disruptions

-For all new applications, Iranian nationals can continue to apply for all the same visa categories that were available before the current situation.
+For all new visa applications, Iranian nationals can continue to apply for all the same visa categories that were available before the current situation.

 We recognise that, in these circumstances, it may not be possible for people to access all usual documentation.
 Where this occurs, applicants should submit what information they are reasonably able to access.
 Applications will be assessed on a case by case basis, taking individual circumstances into account.